Are you facing low-energy levels?

 In the times we’re in, the Covid-19 pandemic is destroying our psychological well-being, our physical health, and many of us are not coping well.
 I know I could be doing better, that’s for sure!

-We’re all looking for easy ways to maintain our vitality, but most of the energy supplements out there just hit your nervous system hard - exacerbating anxiety and emotional stress - and then leave you worse off afterwards.
+We’re all looking for easy ways to maintain our vitality, but most of the energy supplements out there just smack your nervous system, hard - making anxiety and emotional stress worse - and then leave you worse off afterwards.

 If you need proof, try this: stop drinking sugary caffeinated drinks and see how you feel.